rladies-chicago/blog/Add Events to Website/Meetup_Event_Template.md

 ### FAQs

 **Q: Are men welcome to attend R-Ladies events?**
 A: Our primary mission is to encourage more women and non-binary individuals to get involved in the R community. ***As such, we strongly encourage that all men who attend this event have a female or non-binary sponsor.
-Please contact [masked] if you have questions.***
+Please contact chicago@rladies.org if you have questions.***

 Additionally, please help us by spreading the word about R-Ladies, and by being respectful of the fact that this event is primarily for women/non-binary/female-identifying individuals.